samuelsurulere/samuelsurulere/README.md

 #### Data Science journey so far...

-After investing years of hardwork and mnetal exertion in academia, I felt it was time to transition to Data Science (ML and NLP) in particular.
+After investing years of hardwork and mental exertion in academia, I felt it was time to transition to Data Science (ML and NLP) in particular.
 This is because I am quite passionate about solving real-world problems.
 But as much as I loved academia, I was only solving theoretical problems.

 ### Previous background